 The design world is defiantly taking a turn in the right direction when it comes to creating environments that benefit not only the end-user but our planet also.
 It has to start with small steps, with individual trailblazers and larger corporate companies changing the way they work.
 If more and more individuals and companies begin to march in the same direction and hold hands, the tide to making the kind of large scale changes required to become possible and can only get stronger.
 For some, the belief that animals are too precious to be used for our gain is foremost in their thinking, for which there is a very strong argument.
 For others their belief holds that historically humans have used animals for food, shelter, tools and clothing and therefore hold no issue with continuing in this line, however, they acknowledge that the process needs to be questioned and radically altered to make it more sustainable; less meat, fewer animal bi-products, less factory processing etc. Whatever your belief system is, we all need to agree that we can win through strength in numbers as we strive to achieve the same end goal.
 Why rather than pulling the higher moral ground don’t we all pull together and work towards a safer more sustainable system.

 I have no doubt but these debates will continue but I am willing to learn and evolve and I hope this movement can only grow as we all stand our ground together and demand a better way.

-If you want to know how to create a sustainable interior design scheme including all materials, finishes and recommended suppliers see our full guide by following the link below.
+If you want to know how to create a sustainable interior design scheme including all materials, finishes and recommended suppliers then see our full guide by following the link below.

-At Yellow Brick Road Design – Devon based Domestic Interior Design and Commercial Interior Design & Project Management, we love to push the boat out on both our Commercial Interior Design and Domestic Interior Design Projects.
+At Yellow Brick Road Design – Devon-based Domestic Interior Design and Commercial Interior Design & Project Management, we love to push the boat out on both our Commercial Interior Design and Domestic Interior Design Projects.
 We look forward to forging new relationships and we aim to work with all of our clients to create that individual space that will help them stand out from the crowd.